Reflections for the Thirty-Second Week in Ordinary Time 2012**

-Wednesday of the 32nd Week in Ordinary Time
+Wednesday of the Thirty-Second Week in Ordinary Time

-Thursday of the 32nd Week of Ordinary Time
+Thursday of the Thirty-Second Week in Ordinary Time

-Friday of the 32nd Week of Ordinary Time
+Friday of the Thirty-Second Week in Ordinary Time

 Our Gospel chosen to be read today continues on about the Kingdom of God and asks this question: When will God’s Kingdom reach its completion?